Data

 Traveling Salesperson

-The distance consists of two parts: one comes from Euclidean distance, the other derived from feature encoding.
-For Euclidean distance, we create coordinates from the mixture of Gaussian distribution \(\mathcal{N}(0, I)\) and uniform distribution \(\textbf{U}(-2, 2)\).
-For feature encoding, it is \(\frac{1}{{3}^{deg - 1}} (\frac{1}{\sqrt{p}} (\mathcal{B} x_i)_j + 3)^{deg} \cdot \epsilon_i\), where the elements of \(\mathcal{B}\) come from the multiplication of Bernoulli \(\textbf{B}(0.5)\) and uniform \(\textbf{U}(-2, 2)\).
+The distance matrix has two components: a Euclidean distance term and a feature-encoded term.
+Coordinates are drawn from a mixture of Gaussian \(\mathcal{N}(0, I)\) and uniform \(\textbf{U}(-2, 2)\) distributions.
+The feature-encoded component is \(\frac{1}{{3}^{deg - 1}} (\frac{1}{\sqrt{p}} (\mathcal{B} x_i)_j + 3)^{deg} \cdot \epsilon_i\), where the elements of \(\mathcal{B}\) are products of Bernoulli \(\textbf{B}(0.5)\) and uniform \(\textbf{U}(-2, 2)\) samples.

 - pyepo.data.tsp.genData(num_data, num_features, num_nodes, deg=1, noise_width=0, seed=135)